-Le Tour and Vallorcine ski area:
+Le Tour and Vallorcine

-Open and sunny at the top of the valley, Le Tour is a great place for beginners and intermediates with its wide reds and blues.
-The exhilarating rolling pistes of the front are only half the story — the wide gullies here form natural halfpipes.
-Ride next to the Swiss border and down to Vallorcine for some great tree runs - another good spot when the visibility is down.
-Vallorcine is generally much quieter than the other areas, so it’s a good place to head for on busy days.
+The two areas together are known as La Balme.
+Le Tour has exhilarating rolling pistes of the front and the wide gullies here form natural halfpipes.
+Ride next to the Swiss border and down to Vallorcine for some great tree runs – another good spot when the visibility is down.

 When not to go: Le Tour can get very windy and cold, so it’s a good idea to check for strong winds before heading up.
 The wide, open pistes can be very disorientating in a white-out — I would generally keep Le Tour for sunny days.
 The Vallorcine side has tree runs which are a better option in thick snow.